PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:53:55
+Last updated: 2024-04-02 19:54:29
-Random Quote: Difficulties are things that show a person what they are. - Epictetus
+Random Quote: Of course there is no formula for success except perhaps an unconditional acceptance of life and what it brings. - Arthur Rubinstein